rashid-m/corbettmaths/README.md

     * **Bitcoin**.
 Incognito is working on a trustless two-way bridge between Incognito and Bitcoin to let anyone send and receive BTC privately.
 Here is its proposal (TBD).
 Estimated ship date: April 2021.

+  * **pDEX**
-  * **pDEX** Incognito implements a first privacy-protecting decentralized exchange to let anyone freely trade without disclosing their identity with high throughput and low latency.
+  * **pDEX**.
+Incognito implements a first privacy-protecting decentralized exchange to let anyone freely trade without disclosing their identity with high throughput and low latency.
 Its code is in the [blockchain](https://github.com/incognitochain/incognito-chain/tree/production/blockchain) package.

 * **Developer Tools**